craigdsouza/Shikherverma.github.io/_posts/2018-09-10-Station-wise-hourly-IMD-precipitation-data.md

 # 5. How you can contribute
 If you wish to contribute but not with the code, you still can.
-Please share this [tool](http://aws.imd.gov.in/), and the [data archive](https://github.com/craigdsouza/getRainfallData/tree/master/data) widely, blog about it, a link to the source would be much appreciated!
+Please share this [tool](http://aws.imd.gov.in/), and the [data archive](https://github.com/craigdsouza/getRainfallData/tree/master/data) widely, blog about it, attribution to the source would be much appreciated!
 Developing use cases for this data would be a great bonus.
 I am particularly keen on organizing workshops around learning to use the data and developing preliminary analysis, if that interests you ping me.
 If you have your own weather stations please share that data too.
 The hope here is that creating more shared commons data repositories can help build capacity and break institutional silos.